Glucose Monitoring Devices

-There are many types of monitors on the market today, ranging in price, ease of use, size, portability, and length of testing time.
-Each monitor requires its own type of testing strip.
-Blood glucose monitors have been found to be accurate and reliable if correctly used, and most monitors provide results within seconds.
+There are many types of monitors on the market today.
+They range in price, ease of use, size, portability, and length of testing time.
+Each monitor needs its own type of testing strip.
+Most blood glucose monitors have been found to be accurate and reliable if correctly used, and most monitors give results within seconds.
 Some glucose monitors can also give verbal testing instructions and verbal test results for people who are visually or physically impaired.
 There are also glucose monitors available that provide verbal instructions in Spanish and other languages.

-People with diabetes may have to check their blood sugar levels up to 4 times a day.
+People with diabetes may have to check their blood sugar levels up to 4 or more times a day.
 Blood sugar levels can be affected by several factors, including the following:

-Certain blood glucose monitors are equipped with data-management systems, which means your blood glucose measurement is automatically stored each time.
-Some doctor offices have computer systems compatible with these data-management systems, which allows the blood sugar level recordings, and other information, to be transferred electronically.
+Certain blood glucose monitors are equipped with data-management systems.
+This means your blood glucose measurement is automatically stored each time.
+Some healthcare providers' offices have computer systems compatible with these data-management systems, which allows the blood sugar level recordings, and other information, to be transferred electronically.
 This can be done at your home computer as well.
 One advantage of a data-management system is the ability to plot a graph on the computer depicting patterns of blood sugar levels.

 What are noninvasive blood glucose monitors?

 A finger prick can become painful and difficult for a person with diabetes to do on a regular basis.
-Several noninvasive devices (that do not require an actual blood sample) are currently being researched to provide people with diabetes an alternative.
+Several noninvasive devices (that do not need an actual blood sample) are currently being researched to give people with diabetes an alternative.
 However, most noninvasive blood glucose monitoring devices have not yet been approved by the FDA.
 Some noninvasive devices currently under investigation include: